 The form of criteria of class participation proposed by Tyler (2010) is wholistic assessment.
 Tyler just presents grade 1-5.
 The highest grade was 1 and the lowest grade 5.
-Each grade contains certain students' criteria about the class participation such preparation, as contribution to the class; insight and idea, students' attendance, challenge.
+Each grade contains certain criteria about the students' class participation such as preparation, contribution to the class; insight and idea, students' attendance, challenge.

 According to Bean and Peterson (2005), there are five components to measure students' class participation, namely attendance/promptness, level of engagement in class, cooperation with others, preparation and initiative.
 Each component is explained by the criteria with point 4 (highest point) to 1 (lowest point).
-For example, students' attendance has point 4 if the students always prompt and regularly classess, in contrast, if students have poor attendance of class, they have point 1.
+For example, students' attendance has point 4 if the students always prompt and regularly classess, in contrast. if students have poor attendance of class, they have point 1.

 Other criteria of students' class participation are also proposed by Maznevski (1996).
-The criteria of class participation proposed by Masnevski are similar to criteria of class participation of Tyler (2010).
+The criteria of class participation proposed by Masnevski are similar to criteria of class participation of

+Tyler (2010).
 The similarity of both criteria of class participation can be seen from the grade and also the content of the criteria of each grade.
 May be the difference between the two criteria is lied on the grade given to each student.
+In Tyler, the highest grade is 1, and the lowest grade is 5 while in Maznevski, the highest is 4 and lowest is 0.
+Then, criteria of class participation by Tyler have category for each grade, but for Maznevski's class participation have no category.

-In Tyler, the highest grade is 1, and the lowest grade is measure Tο student's class participation, the researcher uses observation sheet which contains the criteria of students'class participation by Bean and Peterson (2005).
+To measure student's class participation, the researcher uses observation sheet which contains the criteria of students' class participation by Bean and Peterson (2005).
 Those criteria consist of some components such as attendance. level of engagement, cooperation with others, preparation, and initiative.
 Each of component has point from the lower point till the highest point (scale range 1-4).